 Fax: 816-350-5205

+Email:

 VRC Activation and Communications

 Early and effective crisis communications is a critical part of any response involving volunteers.
-Getting the right information to the right people at the right time, so that they can make the right decisions about volunteering is a critical component in the Volunteer Reception Center Implementation and Operations Plan.
+Getting the right information to the right people at the right time, so that they can make the right decisions about volunteering is a critical component in the VRC Plan.
 The VRC Committee will appoint a Public Information Officer (PIO) that will follow standard messaging release procedures in coordination with local governmental and non-governmental PIOs , MARC’s Regional Association of Public Information Officers (RAPIO), MARC’s Regional Coordination Guide on Emergency Public Information, and NIMS Joint Information System (JIS), etc. to ensure consistent volunteer guidance is widely disseminated through traditional and social media channels to reach all stakeholders.

-All message releases will be coordinated with local and regional agencies and released through local Public Information Officers (PIOs) or if applicable through the Joint Information System (JIS).
-If the need is determined the Volunteer Reception Center’s PIO will work with local governmental and non-governmental agencies to develop a physical or virtual Joint Information Center (JIC) to help coordinate all messaging regarding volunteer needs.
+All message releases will be coordinated with local and regional agencies and released through local PIOs or if applicable through the Joint Information System (JIS).
+If the need is determined, the VRC’s PIO will work with local governmental and non-governmental agencies to develop a physical or virtual Joint Information Center (JIC) to help coordinate all messaging regarding volunteer needs.

-Timely, informative, coordinated and accurate public information is a critical factor in keeping onlookers and potential volunteers from impeding the response and recovery processes of a catastrophic incident.
-The Volunteer Reception Center’s Public Information Officer will help manage public expectations and make clear the following information:
+Timely, informative, coordinated and accurate public information is a critical factor in keeping onlookers and potential volunteers from impeding the response and recovery processes after a disaster.
+The VRC’s PIO will help manage public expectations and make clear the following information:

-Specify the exact needs required for the impacted areas
+Specify the exact needs required for the impacted areas.

-Indicate the appropriate ways to help responders and people affected by the event
+Indicate the appropriate ways to help responders and people affected by the disaster.

-List the exact appropriate skills are needed by anyone wanting to volunteer
+List the exact appropriate skills needed by anyone wanting to volunteer.

-Outline what is not needed
+Outline what is not needed.

-Specify where to go and how people can go to volunteer
+Specify where to go and how people can volunteer.

 Indicate specifically where and how to donate time, supplies, equipment, and better yet, money.